whbrewer/spc/README.md

 ## QUESTIONS

 For more info, check out the documentation in the docs folder.
-Send questions to: wes@fluidphysics.com
+Send questions [Wes Brewer](https://www.ornl.gov/staff-profile/wes-h-brewer).